 Training and development

 Vitec aims to offer a comprehensive training and development programme, linked to performance reviews and development plans, taking all Divisional requirements into consideration.
-In 2019 the Executive Management Board repeated its review of its own leadership and succession plans to ensure there was a structured approach to growing and developing the Company’s future leaders.
+In 2020 the Board reviewed leadership and succession plans across each of the Group’s Divisions to ensure there was a structured approach to growing and developing the Company’s future leaders.